Rappsilber-Laboratory/xiRT/README.md

 or GPUs.
 To use a GPU specify CuDNNGRU/CuDNNLSTM as type in the LSTM settings, to use a CPU set the type to GRU/LSTM.

-> conda create --name xirt_env python=3.7
+> conda create --name xirt_env python=3.8
 >
 >conda activate xirt_env
 >
 > pip install xirt
->
-> conda install tensorflow-gpu

 Hint:
-pydot and graphviz sometimes make trouble when they are installed via pip.
+The plotting functionality for the network is not enabled per default because pydot and graphviz sometimes make trouble when they are installed via pip.
 If on linux, simply use *sudo apt-get install graphviz*, on windows download latest graphviz package from [here](https://www2.graphviz.org/Packages/stable/windows/), unzip the content of the file and the *bin* directory path to the windows PATH variable.
-These two packages allow the vizualization of the neural network architecture.
-If this feature is not desired, the steps above can be omitted.
+These two packages allow the visualization of the neural network architecture. xiRT will function also without this functionality.

+Older versions of TensorFlow will require the separate installation of tensorflow-gpu.
+We recommend to install tensorflow in conda, especially if GPU usage is desired.

 #### Usage
 The command line interface (CLI) requires three inputs: